Africa Tours for Solo Travelers

 Thoroughly enjoyed the tour.
 Martin was 20/10.
 He was fantastic tour leader.
 Always fun, happy, easy to get along with & always stayed positive.
 Resolved issues well.
 The itinerary should have extra day near Lusaka & Harare because we travelled all day then had to set up camp.
 We missed seeing the city or sights of our surroundings.
 Tents were good but mine was difficult to put clips on- needed little adjustment but Martin was always there to help.
 Campsites were really nice.

-- Stone Town to Vic Falls
+- Cape Town to Victoria Falls Adventure

 What our customers ask about Africa Tours for Solo Travelers